 Each stock is unique, isolated from one another genetically and geographically by migration routes and preferred habitats.
 NOAA Fisheries' stock assessment reports estimate population size for marine mammal stocks within U.S. waters.

 Worldwide, belugas may number in the hundreds of thousands; however, some stocks are small, numbering in the low hundreds.
-The endangered Cook Inlet beluga whale population has declined by nearly 80 percent since 1979, from about 1,300 whales to an estimated 279 whales in 2018.
+The endangered Cook Inlet beluga whale population declined by nearly 80 percent between 1979 and 2018, from about 1,300 whales to an estimated 279 whales.
 The rapid decline and dire status of the Cook Inlet beluga whale population makes it a priority for NOAA Fisheries and its partners to promote recovery to prevent extinction.
+The most recent population estimate, from 2022 surveys, indicates a mean of 331 whales, suggesting that the population may be stabilizing and possibly increasing.
+Continued surveillance in coming years will provide confirmation of whether this is the case.

 The population of Sakhalin Bay-Nikolaya Bay-Amur River beluga whales, a stock in the eastern North Pacific off the coast of Russia, is estimated to be around 3,961 whales.
 In response to a petition, NOAA Fisheries conducted a status review of the stock and designated it as depleted under the MMPA in 2016.